 Poppies thrive in gardens as well as raised beds and containers, even in partial sun and marginal soil.
 A gently re-seeding annual, poppies often have a perennial presence in your garden, though establishing poppies from seed is often challenging.
-Enjoy our Secrets to Growing Poppies blog!
+Enjoy our Secrets to Establishing Poppies blog!

-Poppies seedheads are gorgeous in bouquets as well as their blossoms, though they are far from easy cut flowers.
-Here the trick: Harvest them just as their bud is about to break and sear the stem with a lighter.
+For cut flowers, here’s the trick: harvest them just as their bud is about to break and sear the stem with a lighter.
 The blossom will continue to open and intriguingly, since their access to water has been cut off, the petals will be about 80% as large and the colors will be that much more vivid and concentrated.
 Cut poppies don’t have the vase-life that zinnias or sunflowers do, but this technique helps them hold their petals many days longer.
 And like so many vegetables, herbs and flowers, the more you harvest the more your plants will produce!